Helping your teen deal with graphic content

 • hateful content.

-The Australian Classification Ratings break down what is considered appropriate for different ages in movies and video games, while YouTube lists the types of content they consider inappropriate for anyone under 18.
+The Australian Classification Ratings what is considered appropriate content for young people, while YouTube lists the types of content they consider inappropriate for anyone under 18.
 It might be worthwhile to read through these guidelines with your teen, so that they understand where you’re coming from.

 Over time, your teen’s decision-making skills will develop and they’ll start to make important decisions like this on their own.
 You could use this opportunity to practise some of these decision-making strategies so that your teen feels more confident in future about figuring out what content is right for them.